pprabhu78/Streamline/docs/ProgrammingGuide.md

 * When using d3d11 please make sure to use state 0 (D3D12_RESOURCE_STATE_COMMON) for all tags.
 * When using Vulkan, ensure to specify aspect mask of the image view member of depth buffer `sl::Resource`, containing both depth and stencil bits in its format, to be of type depth only, during its tagging.
 This is because SL features use depth data from depth-stencil buffer and as per [VUID-VkDescriptorImageInfo-imageView-01976](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDescriptorImageInfo.html#VUID-VkDescriptorImageInfo-imageView-01976), if the Vulkan image view is being used for texturing, then its aspect mask can either be of type depth or stencil but not both.

-Instead of using global scope and `slSetTag`, resources can also be tagged in local scope by passing them in directly when calling `slEvaluateFeature` if that is more convenient, here is an example:
+Instead of using global scope and `slSetTagForFrame`, resources can also be tagged in local scope by passing them in directly when calling `slEvaluateFeature` if that is more convenient, here is an example:

 ```cpp
 // Make sure DLSS is available and user selected this option in the UI